NoMercy235/gentlecode/README.md

 # GentleCode - WIP
-Toy programming language which transforms a .gec file to .asm (INTEL).
+Toy compiler which transforms a program written in the Gentlecode programming language (.gec file) to its Assembly equivalent (.asm file, version INTELx64).
 Let's see how this goes.

 ## How the language looks like: